 When you exercise, endorphins are released which boost your mood.
 Physical activity doesn't have to be intense, any movement will help ease the symptoms of depression, help you feel calm, offer temporary relief from problems on your mind, and increase confidence and self-image.

-This combination of postures, breathing techniques, meditations and mantras, target the entire body system.
-The practice will help heighten awareness and increase your inner strength, concentration and mental clarity.
+A combination of postures, breathing techniques, meditations and mantras, target the entire body system.
+Yoga will help heighten awareness and increase your inner strength, concentration and mental clarity.

 Meditation has been widely known to help lower anxiety, decrease severity of symptoms related to depression, increase mental clarity and self esteem, and raise confidence.
 Start with 5 minutes a day and increase to 10-15 minutes.
 That's all it takes to notice the benefits of meditation.

 Allow yourself to get lost in music.
 Music can be a temporary escape, and also provides comfort, relaxation, calming effects, increased energy and mood enhancement.
 Although it isn't a cure for mental illness, music allows you to temporarily look past your issues and focus on the melody, rhythm and lyrics.